KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Recommendation - Found 'uses: actions/checkout@v3' in file `node.js.yml`: Replace it with v4.
 2. Deprecated - Found 'node-version: [16' in file `node.js.yml`: Update to current version.
-3. `node.js.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-4. Typo - Found 'Magic Mirror' in file `CONTRIBUTING.md`: Replace it with `MagicMirror²`.
+3. Typo - Found 'Magic Mirror' in file `CONTRIBUTING.md`: Replace it with `MagicMirror²`.
-5. Recommendation - Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+4. Recommendation - Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
-6. Recommendation - Found 'node-fetch' in file `StatusPageService.test.ts`: Replace it with built-in fetch.
+5. Recommendation - Found 'node-fetch' in file `StatusPageService.test.ts`: Replace it with built-in fetch.
-7. Recommendation - Found 'node-fetch' in file `StatusPageService.ts`: Replace it with built-in fetch.
+6. Recommendation - Found 'node-fetch' in file `StatusPageService.ts`: Replace it with built-in fetch.

 ## [MMM-SteamPlaytime by buxxi](https://github.com/buxxi/MMM-SteamPlaytime)